hashicorp/consul/website/source/docs/agent/encryption.html.markdown

 [`ca_file`](/docs/agent/options.html#ca_file) option.
 All server nodes must have an appropriate key pair set using [`cert_file`](/docs/agent/options.html#cert_file) and [`key_file`](/docs/agent/options.html#key_file).

+If [`verify_server_hostname`](/docs/agent/options.html#verify_server_hostname) is set, then outgoing connections perform hostname verification.
+All servers must have a certificate valid for "server.\<datacenter\>.\<domain\>" or the client will reject the handshake.
+This is a new configuration as of 0.5.1, and it is used to prevent a compromised client from being able to restart in server mode and perform a MITM attack.
+New deployments should set this to true, and generate the proper certificates, but this is defaulted to false to avoid breaking existing deployments.

 If [`verify_incoming`](/docs/agent/options.html#verify_incoming) is set, the servers verify the authenticity of all incoming connections.
 All clients must have a valid key pair set using